What medical professionals does the Board license and regulate?

 Will my provider dismiss me as a patient if I file a complaint?

 The Board has found that some licensees choose to dismiss patients who file complaints.
 Provided they follow all appropriate laws and guidelines, this is within the provider’s rights.

 May I visit the offices of the Board?

 Board Meetings and Hearings are open to the public, though some business is conducted in closed session in accordance with state law.
-Visitors are expected to sign in at the front desk.
+Visitors who plan on attending are expected to go through a security check point and sign in at the front desk.

 You may use either the Board’s street address or P.O.
 Box address to send mail to the Board.
-However, if you are sending a package or envelope via FedEx, you MUST send it to the street address.
+However, if you are sending a package or overnight envelope via FedEx or UPS, you MUST send it to the street address.